 Etiology

-Carney complex (CNC): In the Carney complex, there is a germline mutation of the tumor suppressor gene PRKAR1A leading to primary pigmented nodular adrenocortical disease (PPNAD), testicular tumors, thyroid nodules, spotty skin hyperpigmentation, and acromegaly.[7]
+- Carney complex: The Carney complex is caused by germline mutations in the tumor suppressor gene PRKAR1A, which result in primary pigmented nodular adrenocortical disease, testicular tumors, thyroid nodules, spotty skin hyperpigmentation, and acromegaly.[7]

 Epidemiology